Building professional relationships within schools?

 No one is perfect!
 (I’m waving my hand.)
 However, avoiding gossip gathering places improves my mood and helps in building professional relationships.

-Those three ideas – sharing, collaborating, and avoiding gossip – are my ways to build professional relationships.
+Those four ideas are my foundations to building professional relationships within a school building.
+(I also wrote about professional relationships online.)
 If you are looking for more ideas, check out Reading and Writing Haven’s post.